Blog

 Matterport specializes in 3D scanning for real estate and property management.
 Their Pro2 camera simplifies the scanning process and is popular in the real estate industry.

-3. Scanning Process
+3. Scanning Process for Digital Twin & RTLS Integration

 Each technology has its own scanning process.
 Generally, for photogrammetry, you'll capture a series of images, while LiDAR scanning involves setting up the scanner and collecting data.
 Follow the manufacturer's guidelines for your chosen technology to ensure the best results.